 These sets were actually based on Jurassic Park, which was just released in the cinemas.
 Both sets represented key scenes from the movie: the attack of the Spinosaurus on the crashed plane and the escape from the Velociraptors.

 For today’s LEGO standards both sets look a bit… crude.
 The Velociraptors and Pteranodons in particular don’t even look like their movie counterparts at all because they are not premolded like the ones in the Jurassic World sets, but are made out of different LEGO bricks.

-You can judge for yourself.
-Here’s a scan of the LEGO brochure from 2001.
 Did you get one of these sets?
 Share your thoughts on Jurassic Park and LEGO in the comment box below or @jurassictoys on Twitter.